xaviervasques/hephaistos/README.md

-# hephaistos
-hephAIstos is a machine learning framework running on CPU, GPU and QPU
+# HephAIstos for Running Machine Learning on CPUs, GPUs and QPUs